kiorky/db_smart_backup/README.rst

 Hooks
 ---------
-- We provide ways to run a script
+- We provide a hook mecanism to let you configure custom code at each stage of the backup program.
+For this, you just need to uncomment the relevant out in your configuration file and implement whatever code you want, and even call another script in another language.

   - after the backup program starts: **pre_backup_hook**
   - after the global backup: **post_global_backup_failure_hook**